 Why You Need to Shock Your Pool

-The ammonia is a product of the sweat, urine, fertilizers, sunscreen lotions, bird droppings, and other exterior radicals that find their way into the pool.
-If you want a clean pool, you must break the chlorine bond (chloramine) and shock it.
+Ammonia is a product of sweat, urine, fertilizers, sunscreen lotions, bird droppings, and other contaminants that find their way into the pool.
+If you want a clean pool, you must break the chlorine bond (chloramine) by shocking it.

 When to Shock Your Pool and How Often